 As described in Note 6: Commitments, the Company agreed to provide downside protection after the issuance of shares of common stock to Hughes in lieu of cash for contract payments in June 2015.
-This feature requires the Company to issue to Hughes additional shares of common stock equal to the difference, if any, between the initial consideration of \$15.5 million and the total amount of gross proceeds Hughes receives from the sale of any shares plus the market value of any shares still held by Hughes as of the close of trading on June 30, 2017.
-The value of this option is calculated using a Black-Scholes pricing model.
-This liability is marked-to-market at each balance sheet date and through the settlement date.
+This feature required the Company to issue to Hughes additional shares of common stock equal to the difference, if any, between the initial consideration of \$15.5 million and the total amount of gross proceeds Hughes receives from the sale of any shares plus the market value of any shares still held by Hughes as of the close of trading on June 30, 2017.
+In April 2017, Hughes sold all remaining shares of Globalstar common stock and the Company was not required to issue additional shares.
+Prior to settlement, this liability was recorded on the Company's consolidated balance sheet in accrued expenses and was marked-to-market at each balance sheet date.
+The value of this option was calculated using a Black-Scholes pricing model.
+The Company recorded gains and losses resulting from changes in the value of this liability in its consolidated statement of operations.
+This liability is no longer outstanding.